talosh/flameTimewarpML/README.md

 ### Training

 #### Dataset preparation
+Training script will scan all the folders under a given path and will compose training samples out of folders where .exr files are found.
+Only Uncompressed OpenEXR files are supported at the moment.

 Export your shots so each shot are in separate folder.
-Only Uncompressed OpenEXR files are supported at the moment.
 There are two magic words in shot path: "fast" and "slow" When "fast" is in path 3-frame window will be used for those shots.
 When "slow" is in path 9-frame window will be used.